richardhand/aem-core-wcm-components/README.md

  to the `content-package-maven-plugin`.

- For more information how to setup the Adobe Maven Repository (repo.adobe.com) for your maven build, please have a look to the related [Knowledge Base article](https://helpx.adobe.com/experience-manager/kb/SetUpTheAdobeMavenRepository.html)
+ For more information how to setup the Adobe Maven Repository (repo.adobe.com) for your maven build, please have a look at the related [Knowledge Base article](https://helpx.adobe.com/experience-manager/kb/SetUpTheAdobeMavenRepository.html)